Vaporesso PodStick Review: Two Pods and Three Power Levels

 Vaporesso PodStick: Vaping Time

 Even though the PodStick has no adjustable airflow, it is not needed as the draw from the mouthpiece is nearly effortless.
-Sure, some people would have liked to have one, but the vapor moves very fast, and the draw resistance is minimal.
-The same can be said about both pods, irrespective of their resistance or coil-type.
+Sure, some people would have liked to have one, but the vapor moves very fast and has minimal draw resistance.

 The Vape-Off: the Vaporesso PodStick vs. the Uwell Caliburn vs. the Vaporesso Renova Zero